Serra Pelada: Government administration

 The operation of the mine was artisanal, i.e. hand-dug, until 1989.
 Ore and dirt was dug by shovel and deposited into sacks of up to 60 kg, which were then manually carried up steep ramps and, later, as the mine deepened, ladders.
 The ore and dirt was scrubbed, refined, and searched in primitive gold-panning pools at the edge of the pit, and debris was deposited nearby.
 Sebastião Salgado's 1986 photographs of the mine recount that successful miners were entitled to wear striped shirts if they found a lode.
 The mine was patrolled by armed soldiers to prevent smuggling and clashes between prospectors.

 Upon arrival, Curió immediately banned the presence of women, gambling and alcohol at and around the mine.
 The nearby town of Trinta provided space for women and banned activities.
 Thousands of women and underage girls engaged in prostitution in exchange for gold.
 Around 60–80 unsolved murders occurred in the town every month.
-Curió, a veteran of the Araguaia Counterinsurgency, organized a paramilitary force to enforce his rule in the area.
+Curió, a veteran of the Araguaia Counterinsurgency (rumored to have personally executed communist leader Mauricio Grabois), organized a paramilitary force, the"bate-paus", to enforce his rule in the area.
 Curió became a revered and feared figure among the miners, nicknamed "Doctor" and "Emperor of the Amazon".
 Despite wielding exceptional power over the mining area, Curió was seen rarely, allegedly refusing to step foot on the mine at the height of its activity and preferring to be flown over the site.
 Trinta would later be named Curionópolis in his honor; he is still fondly remembered by some for having brought order to the chaotic and violent boomtown.

 By early 1981, surface deposits on Serra Pelada hill were exhausted, necessitating DOCEGEO to expand mining infrastructure and separate operations at the site into 11 sections (Igrejinha, Bucetinha, Serra Velha, Babilônia I, Babilônia II, Boca da Grota Rica, Terra Preta, Serrinha, PPO, Bico de Papagaio and Buraco da Viúva).

 Between 1982 and 1983, DOCEGEO began to wind down its prospecting at Serra Pelada, and planned to close the mine on November 13, 1983.
 Major Curió, in the meantime elected a federal deputy for the Democratic Social Party for Pará, collaborated with the Miners' Union in order to ensure the mine remained open.
 1983 was the mine's most productive year, with an official record of 17 tons mined.